-Closing ceremonies will take place at 11am and all parents, leaders, and committee members are invited to attend.
+Closing ceremonies will take place at 11am.
 The ceremony will be located at the parade field where flags are held and in inclement weather it will be in the dining hall.
 This is a special time for these scouts and we will honor them in their commitment to scouting.